kinivi/tello-gesture-control/README.md

 5. [Repository structure](#Repository-structure)

 ## Introduction
-This project lies on two main parts - DJI Tello drone and Mediapipe fast hand keypoints recognition.<br> DJI Tello is a perfect drone for any kind of programming experiments.
-It has rich Python API (also Swift is available) which helps to almost fully control drone and utilise its camera for Computer vision.<br>
+This project relies on two main parts - DJI Tello drone and Mediapipe fast hand keypoints recognition.

+DJI Tello is a perfect drone for any kind of programming experiments.
+It has a rich Python API (also Swift is available) which helps to almost fully control a drone, create drone swarms and utilise its camera for Computer vision.

-On the other hand - Mediapipe.
-It is an amazing ML platform with many robust solutions like Face mesh, Hand Keypoints detection and Objectron.
-Moreover, their model can be used on mobile platform with on-device acceleration.
+Mediapipe is an amazing ML platform with many robust solutions like Face mesh, Hand Keypoints detection and Objectron.
+Moreover, their model can be used on the mobile platforms with on-device acceleration.

-Going back to this project, here is a setup that you need:
+Here is a starter-pack that you need:

 <img alt="starter_pack" width="80%" src="https://user-images.githubusercontent.com/13486777/111294166-b65e3680-8652-11eb-8225-c1fb1e5b867d.JPG">